-If the fund's manager only intends to make minimal investments in commodity interests for a privately offered pool that is exempt from registration under the Securities Act of 1933 ("1933 Act"), it can likely rely upon CFTC Regulation 4.13(a)(3) in order to avoid CPO registration with respect to the fund.
+If the fund's manager only intends to make minimal investments in commodity interests for a privately offered pool that is exempt from registration under the Securities Act of 1933

+("1933 Act"), it can likely rely upon CFTC Regulation 4.13(a)(3) in order to avoid CPO registration with respect to the fund.
 In this regard, the pool cannot be marketed as a vehicle for trading commodities.
-For this exemption to apply, either: (1) the fund's aggregate initial margin and premiums for commodity interests cannot exceed 5% of "liquidation value" of the fund's portfolio (the "5% Test") (taking into account unrealized profits and losses; provided that in the case of an option that is in-the-money at the time of purchase, the in-the-money amount may be excluded in computing such 5%) or (2) the fund's aggregate net notional value of commodity interests cannot exceed 100% of the fund's "liquidation value" (the "Notional Test") (taking into account unrealized profits and applies regardless of whether such positions were entered into for bona fide purposes or otherwise.
+For this exemption to apply, either: (1) the fund's aggregate initial margin and premiums for commodity interests cannot exceed 5% of "liquidation value" of the fund's portfolio (the "5% Test") (taking into account unrealized profits and losses; provided that in the case of an option that is in-the-money at the time of purchase, the in-the-money amount may be excluded in computing such 5%) or (2) the fund's aggregate net notional value of commodity interests cannot exceed 100% of the fund's "liquidation value" (the "Notional Test") (taking into account unrealized profits and losses).
+Application of both de minimis tests is determined at the time the most recent position was established and applies regardless of whether such positions were entered into for bona fide purposes or otherwise.
 The "Notional Test" is an especially useful alternative to the "5% Test" because margin levels for broad-based stock index futures and security futures tend to exceed levels for other commodity interests, which may make it difficult to satisfy the "5% Test."
 The "Notional Test" sets forth specific details regarding how to calculate the notional value by asset class and how to net contracts.